charlotte826/Project1-DataHarvest/README.md

 * Neela: https://github.com/njulapalli

 ### Purpose
-Investigate key considerations for a small farmer starting a backyard farm business in an area where it is difficult to buy affordable and good-quality fresh food.
+Investigate key considerations for a small farmer starting a backyard farm business in Saratoga County, NY, which is an area where it is difficult to buy affordable and good-quality fresh food.

 ### Outline
 Farmer's key considerations: